- Available for 8mm, Super8 and 16mm film

 The majority of film reels come to us in cardboard boxes where space was scarce to write a label – or – in a metal tin where a small piece of tape was used to write a label – again, with scarce space.
 Further, over 80% of film reels are the three inch variety, and most people have a lot of them.

-At EverPresent, we transcribe the written labels into the DVD or USB menus.
+At EverPresent, when we transfer film to DVDs, we transcribe the written labels into the DVD or USB menus.
 And after the transfer, we clip every unique reel into a unique file.
 So if you send us 32 reels, you get 32 files on your drive or 32 items in your DVD menu.
 This seems obvious, but we’re an exception in providing this level of organization.

 Quality Factor #4 – Human Beings

-A lot of what we’ve written on this page is about technology and process, not the people.
+A lot of what we’ve written on this page is about the technology and process of transferring film to digital (sometimes spelled film-to-digital), not the people.
 But people are the most important part of EverPresent’s service.
 We make an expert consultant available to you at the start of the project so that you can ask all of the questions that need asking before making big decisions.
 Your technicians are skilled and go through extensive background checks and apprentice training before we let them digitize your cherished memories.
-Senior technicians quality check every order to assure the integrity of the footage, and even write you a letter reviewing how the process turned out.
+Senior technicians quality check every order to ensure the integrity of the footage, and even write you a letter reviewing how the process turned out.
 For those clients in the Northeast, all transport of your materials to and from our digitizing studio is handled by our full-time in-house drivers so you don’t have to worry about the overwhelmed postal services losing your materials.

 More From Our Happy Film Reel Transfer Clients